kraiz/django-crontab/README.md

   * default: '/usr/bin/crontab'

 * CRONTAB\_DJANGO\_PROJECT\_NAME
-  * the name of your django project, used to build path path to manage.py
+  * the name of your django project, used to build path path to manage.py and to mark the jobs in contrab via comment for later removing
   * default is read from DJANGO_SETTINGS_MODULE environment variable

 * CRONTAB\_DJANGO\_MANAGE\_PATH